A virtual private network (VPN) service creates a private, encrypted network between a client’s computer and the VPN service.

-IT security folks often talk about “threat modeling”.
+Security-minded people sometimes talk about “threat modeling”.
 The idea behind threat modeling is that people should aim to understand what kind of security threats they face and the relative severity of each threat.
-With a specific threat model in mind, an individual can efficiently distribute efforts to address security risks.
+With a specific threat model in mind, an individual can efficiently distribute efforts to address security risks.5

 VPNs can be useful for increasing security for individuals with certain kinds of threat models.

 What VPNs do and don’t do